Kentucky Oaks Lily Cocktail

-There’s more than one drink in town for the Derby…the Kentucky Oaks Lily from Grey Goose is the cocktail of choice served at the Kentucky Oaks Race on the day before the derby.
+There’s more than one drink in town for the Derby…the Kentucky Oaks Lily Cocktail from Grey Goose is the cocktail of choice served at the Kentucky Oaks Race on the day before the Derby.

 I throw what might be the shortest party in existence asking neighbors to drop in a few minutes early and share a cocktail while we watch the race.
-There is no betting, no food, no big imbibing…just a short break in what is typically a chore day for all of us.
+There is no betting, maybe a snack, no big imbibing…just a short break in what is typically a chore day for all of us.

 Not that I don’t love Cinco de Mayo and in Denver it’s huge, but the truth is that we can find Mexican influences and food here on a regular basis so I don’t feel driven to make something special.